scifi6546/nano-com-retry/cpu/docs/instructions.md

 ## registers
+each register has a size of 16 bits.
 | Name | Full Name| Opcode (bin)   |
 ------------------------------------
 | r0   | general register 0  | 000 |